daytonaio/daytona/docs/agent_mode/daytona_agent.md

 ### Options

 ```
-      --host   Run the agent in host mode
+      --target   Run the agent in target mode
 ```

 ### Options inherited from parent commands